Is the College open?

 RECEs are able to provide unlicensed home child care in accordance with the Ministry of Education's requirements.
 They may provide care for a maximum of five children, which includes their own children under the age of four.

-On March 28, the Government of Ontario issued an emergency order prohibiting gatherings of five or more people.
 The College reached out to government and received confirmation from the Ministry of Education that this order does not apply to home-based child care.
 Home-based child care is protected as an essential service and can continue to operate in accordance with the normal requirements of the Child Care and Early Years Act.
 This includes licensed and unlicensed child care and includes all home-based child care, not just those providing emergency care to children of health care and other essential workers.